sorush-khajepor/Sarray/README.md

-# Project Title
+# Sarray

 Sarray simplifies working with arrays in C++.
-It dramatically decreases lines of code used for basic arithmetic operations. for  a generic array of numbers which facilitate arithmetic operations for arrays.
+It dramatically decreases lines of code used for basic arithmetic operations.
+It is a generic array and
-Supported operations are: +, -, *, /, negative, positive, dot product, cout, and explicit type casting, and promoted implicit type casting.
+supports: +, -, *, /, negative, positive, dot product, cout, and explicit
+type casting, and promoted implicit type casting.

 ## Getting Started